kodekage/JuniorHub/readme.md

 them scale to senior level one keystroke at a time.

 ## Testing Locally
+- Fork this repository
-- Clone the repo by running `$ git clone https://github.com/OPARA-PROSPER/JuniorHub.git`
+- Clone your forked repo by running `$ git clone https://github.com/<your-user-name>/JuniorHub.git`
 - Navigate to the directory `$ cd /path/to/JuniorHub.`
 - copy .env.example to .env .
 - Add your local database details to the `.env`